The Goddess Bunny: "Obey the Walrus"

-Crisp became more widely known when a video, which featured the Star Fox character Andross singing a Spanish version of "Itsy-Bitsy-Spider" before cutting to a scene from the movie of Crisp tap dancing, was first released in 2005 in the form of an online video on eBaum's World and then reuploaded on YouTube.
-The video, with the Spanish title "Obedece a la morsa" or, in English, "Obey the Walrus", subsequently went viral, reaching more than 8 million views on YouTube as of 2025.
+Crisp became more widely known when an edit of a section of the film (archival footage taken in 1987 of Crisp tap dancing), played to a distorted version of "Itsy-Bitsy-Spider", was released in 2006 in the form of an online video on eBaum's World.
+It was then reuploaded on YouTube by the Mexican YouTube channel OBEYDAWALRUS.

+The video, with the Spanish title "Obedece a la morsa", or, in English, "Obey the Walrus", subsequently went viral, reaching more than 8 million views on YouTube as of 2025.
+Rumors held that the video was supposedly created by a satanic cult.
+Crisp had a mixed response to the virality, appreciating the attention, but did not receive any commercial benefit from the popularity of the video.